-Steps in the Assessment Process Deadlines Librarian's application and submission of information to the Director of Libraries (Fredericton) December 1 Level 1 - Library Assessment Committee's and Director of Libraries February 1 (Fredericton) recommendation to the appropriate Vice-President Level 2 - Vice-President responsible for the final decision March 1
+Steps in the Assessment Process Deadlines Librarian's or Archivist's application and submission of information September 1 to the Dean of Libraries (Fredericton) Level 1 - Library Assessment Committee's and Dean of Libraries February 28 (Fredericton) recommendation to the appropriate Vice-President Level 2 - Vice-President(s) April 10

-- If a librarian, for good cause, is unable to meet the December 1 deadline for submission of information to the Director of Libraries (Fredericton), as specified in this Collective Agreement, and he/she requests an extension, such extension shall be granted and all subsequent deadlines in the assessment process, including the date by which the Vice-President responsible for the final decision shall advise the librarian, shall be extended by an identical period of time.
-Such requests shall be made in writing to the Director of Libraries (Fredericton), who shall send a copy to the Association. - 25C.05 If the Library Assessment Committee, for good cause, is unable to meet the deadlines for transmission of the recommendations specified in this Collective Agreement, and the Director of Libraries (Fredericton) requests an extension, such extension shall be granted and all subsequent deadlines in the assessment process, including the date by which the Vice-President (Academic) shall advise the librarian, shall be extended by an identical period of time.
+- 25C.04 If a Librarian or Archivist, for good cause, is unable to meet the September 1 deadline for submission of information to the Dean of Libraries (Fredericton), as specified in this Collective Agreement, and he/she requests an extension, such extension shall be granted and all subsequent deadlines in the assessment process, including the date by which the Vice-Presidents shall advise the Librarian or Archivist, shall be extended by an identical period of time.
+Such requests shall be made in writing to the Dean of Libraries (Fredericton), who shall send a copy to the Association. - 25C.05 If the Library Assessment Committee, for good cause, is unable to meet the deadlines for transmission of the recommendations specified in this Collective Agreement, and the Dean of Libraries (Fredericton) requests an extension, such extension shall be granted and all subsequent deadlines in the assessment process, including the date by which the Vice-Presidents shall advise the Librarian or Archivist, shall be extended by an identical period of time.
 Such requests shall be in writing to the Vice-President (Academic) with a copy to the Association. - 25C.06 The Library Assessment Committee shall base its decisions solely on the documentary evidence at its disposal.
-Such evidence shall consist of: - a) a copy of the librarian's Official File; - b) a written statement by the Employee to the Director of Libraries (Fredericton), by December 1 (or 100 days prior to the end of the probationary period) that provides a description, with appropriate reference to the documentation, of how his/her record satisfies the criteria set out in the relevant articles of the Collective Agreement: - any other relevant documentary evidence which has been submitted by the librarian; - any other relevant documentary evidence which has been provided by the Director of Libraries (Fredericton).
-The librarian will be provided a copy of such evidence at the time of its introduction; - e) recommendations, together with reasons and all documentation received in accordance with this Collective Agreement and used in the assessment process; - f) the written recommendation of the Library Department Head concerned, a copy of which shall be provided to the librarian.
-If the Library Assessment Committee, Director of Libraries (Fredericton) or appropriate Vice-President requires clarification of any documentation the librarian concerned shall be invited, in writing, to provide such clarification, in writing, within ten (10) days. - 25C.07 When the Library Assessment Committee and/or Director of Libraries (Fredericton) has arrived at a tentative recommendation concerning a librarian which is unfavourable to that librarian, the Director of Libraries (Fredericton) shall advise the librarian, in writing, and shall state the reasons for this tentative recommendation.
-The librarian shall be invited to submit further documentary evidence, if he/she wishes, within ten (10) days from the date of the invitation.
-Any such submission shall be considered by the Library Assessment Committee and/or the Director of Libraries (Fredericton) before reaching its final recommendation.
+Such evidence shall consist of: - (a) a copy of the Librarian's or Archivist's Official File;

+- (b) a written statement by the Employee to the Dean of Libraries (Fredericton), by September 1 that provides a description, with appropriate reference to the documentation, of how his/her record satisfies the criteria set out in the relevant articles of the Collective Agreement; - (c) any other relevant documentary evidence which has been submitted by the Librarian or Archivist; - (d) any other relevant documentary evidence which has been provided by the Dean of Libraries (Fredericton).
+The Librarian or Archivist will be provided a copy of such evidence at the time of its introduction; - recommendations, together with reasons and all documentation received in accordance with this Collective Agreement and used in the assessment process; - (f) the written recommendation of the Library Department Head concerned, a copy of which shall be provided to the Librarian or Archivist.
+If the Library Assessment Committee, Dean of Libraries (Fredericton) or appropriate Vice-President(s) requires clarification of any documentation the Librarian or Archivist concerned shall be invited, in writing, to provide such clarification, in writing, within ten (10) days. - 25C.07 When the Library Assessment Committee and/or Dean of Libraries (Fredericton) has arrived at a tentative recommendation concerning a Librarian or Archivist which is unfavourable to that Librarian or Archivist, the Dean of Libraries (Fredericton) shall advise the Librarian or Archivist, in writing, and shall state the reasons for this tentative recommendation.
+The Librarian or Archivist shall be invited to submit further documentary evidence, if he/she wishes, within ten (10) days from the date of the invitation.
+Any such submission shall be considered by the Library Assessment Committee and/or the Dean of Libraries (Fredericton) before reaching its final recommendation.